latham-technology/priceco-web/content/privacy-policy.md

 ### 6. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, legal requirements, or for other reasons.
-We will notify you of any material changes by posting the updated Privacy Policy on our website with a new effective date.
+We will notify you of any material changes by posting the updated Privacy Policy on our website.

 ### 7. Contact Us